numalariamodeling/covid-chicago/README.md

 # 3 Postprocessing and visualization of simulation outputs
 Via the `--post_process` argument in the runScenarios command additional scripts will run directly after simulations finished.
-A sample plot (`master_sample_plot.png`) is generated for every simulation regardless of type (base, age, spatial) for all Illinois, which can be disabled via --noSamplePlot.
 Batch files are generated for data comparison, process for civis steps and basic plotter (age, locale emodl regardless of the  `--post_process` argument.
 Batch files are only generated for the most important postprocessing files and additional batch files or postprocesses may be linked to runScenarios of needed.
 To see all the available postprocessing scripts, go to the [plotters folder](https://github.com/numalariamodeling/covid-chicago/blob/master/plotters/) (see readme in folder for details).